Carl Maria von Weber: Childhood

 In April 1779, Franz Anton had been appointed director of the prince-bishopric orchestra, Eutin, which, however, was dissolved in 1781 because of spending cuts.
 He then took the position of Eutin's municipal music director.
 Dissatisfied with this position, he resigned in 1787 and founded a theatre company in Hamburg.
-After a brief stay in Vienna, he joined the theatre company of Johann Friedrich Toscani and Peter Carl Santorini, who performed in Kassel, Marburg and Hofgeismar.
+After a brief stay in Vienna, he joined the theatre company of Johann Friedrich Toscani (husband of Elisabeth Toscani) and Peter Carl Santorini, who performed in Kassel, Marburg, and Hofgeismar.
 He tried repeatedly to establish a lasting company of his own but had only intermittent success.